matin360/vuejs-test/README.md

 yarn lint
 ```

-You might use this command as well, but add this to your congif file first! (`package.json -> "scripts"`)
+You might use this command as well, but add this to your config file first! (`package.json -> "scripts"`)

 ```
 yarn lint --fix